Thurler/guiltbot/README.md

 - Posts links to the relevant streams on the config Discord channel
 - Provides a `!live` discord command to poll for streams at any time
 - Provides a cooldown of 1 hour per Twitch user to avoid spam in case of streams going offline
+- Provides a configurable list of blocked users that should not pop up on the bot announcements

 # Running the bot
 ---